krizanact/Symfony/README.md

 ## Theme

-Theme of this project is quite similar as this theme that I described above in Laravel project.
+This projet theme is something similar to classic blog.
 Every user have to log in so he can actually make something on his site(example upload something and then make all changes that he wants) and every user has control for his own posts, so no one can't even read documents posted from other users.
-The biggest difference from this project and project that I did before in Laravel is that this is full stack project where I used Symfony/PHP as backend and I've done much more things with database here then in the project before.
-I used Javascript (jQuery and Ajax requests) for frontend part and all changes on frontend .
+I used Javascript (jQuery and Ajax requests) for client/server communications.
-All technologies used: Symfony/PHP, HTML, CSS, Bootstrap and Javascript(jQuery/Ajax).
+All technologies used: Symfony/PHP, HTML, CSS, Bootstrap and Javascript/jQuery.